-Don’t confuse Hibiki Japanese Restaurant with the whisk that has the same name.
+Don’t confuse Hibiki Japanese Restaurant with the whisky that has the same name.
 This Hibiki is located at Bukit Timah Road with nearest MRT station, Sixth Avenue, a stone throw away.
 And it is next door to Vicky’s Chocolate Cake.

 Hibiki Japanese Restaurant offers both outdoor and indoor seats.
 Interior was tastefully decorated in typical Japanese Zen design with shelves of Sake.